 The historic market town of Sevenoaks is at the centre of Sevenoaks district.
 Towns and villages that are small in stature but big in personality dot the surrounding hills and grasslands, connected by hedge-lined lanes and a network of walking trails.

 To the north rise the North Downs, through which the river Darent flows towards the Thames.
-The Darent Valley may be tiny, but every inch of its 6 miles makes its mark, with four riverside villages, ancient Tudor towers, the remains of a moated Norman castle, lavender fields, extraordinary gardens and the largest excavated Roman villa in England.
+The Darent Valley may be tiny, but every inch of its six miles makes its mark, with four riverside villages, ancient Tudor towers, the remains of a moated Norman castle, lavender fields, extraordinary gardens and the largest excavated Roman villa in England.

 To Sevenoaks’ south, the Downs give way to the Eden Valley and the northernmost edge of the High Weald Area of Outstanding Natural Beauty.
-It’s a land of oast houses, cute tile-hung homes and villages that wear their Tudor heritage with style.
+It’s a land of oast houses, historic tile-hung homes and villages that wear their Tudor heritage with style.

 Explore unforgettable towns and villages

-The district’s main towns of Sevenoaks, Westerham, Edenbridge and Swanley each have their own distinct characteristics.
+The District’s main towns of Sevenoaks, Westerham, Edenbridge and Swanley each have their own distinct characteristics.

-In Sevenoaks, you can browse independent boutiques, pick up a perfectly brewed coffee then take a stroll through a 1,000-acre medieval deer park – all within half a mile!
+In Sevenoaks, you can browse independent boutiques, pick up a perfectly brewed coffee then take a stroll through a 1,000-acre medieval deer park – all within half a mile.